Tempted to eat wild blackberries on your next bushwalk? Hold up before you pick any – here’s what you need to know.

 Even though it’s a declared weed, blackberry shrubs do provide a home for native animals, such as endangered southern brown bandicoots.

-For this reason, on land where bandicoots and blackberry are both present, it’s important to make sure that blackberry removal is staged and appropriate, so that there is always suitable habitat available.
+When bandicoots and blackberry shrubs are both present, it’s important to make sure that blackberry removal is staged, so that there is always suitable habitat available.

-If you suspect you might have bandicoots on your property – or if you know you do – contact your local Natural Resources Management office before undertaking blackberry control.
+If you suspect you might have bandicoots on your property – or if you know you do – contact your local natural resources management office for help managing the weed.

 This story was originally posted in March 2017.